Black River Cypress Preserve

 Canoeing and Kayaking

-With more than seven miles of aquatic trails through "The Narrows” of the Black River and the ancient Cypress stands, the Preserve is one of the Southeast’s premier paddling destinations.
+Students from sixth grade through high school are invited to explore more than seven miles of aquatic trails through "The Narrows" of Black River and the ancient Cypress stands, incorporating aerobic exercise with environmental education.

 Hiking and Biking